CalinCatuta/React-Projects/RevewSection/README.md

 # About this Project
  This Porject is a website where you can give feedback (Comment with a Note).
- The feedback have a backend server with Json and I used Concurrently to have the website and server rune with one command.
+ The feedback have a backend server with Json and I used Concurrently to have the website and server run with one command.

  # "server": "json-server --watch db.json --port 5000",
  # "dev": "concurrently \"npm run server\" \"npm start\""